What is a “siblings”?

 In Japan, the NPO Shibutane, which supports children with siblings, lobbied for the establishment of a memorial day, and it became official in 2019.

-We, the Kyodai Film Production Committee, use the unified term “Kyodai” to refer to siblings of people with disabilities, regardless of their age.
+We, Siblings Film Committee, use the unified term “Kyodai” to refer to siblings of people with disabilities, regardless of their age.

 In the film, the main character reexamines her life as a “sibling” and then starts to take steps toward a life that is her own.